Skip to main content

 Elder & Special Needs Law

-The Elder & Special Needs Law Section addresses such issues as care management and correct placement for disabled adults requiring long-term care; Medicaid and Special Assistance eligibility for nursing home and assisted living; Medicare claims and appeals; Veterans’ benefits; Medicaid estate recovery; private payment options such as long-term care insurance; special needs trusts; planning for families with disabled children; guardianship law; advance directives and end-of-life decision-making; and mental capacity issues.
+The Elder & Special Needs Law Section brings together members with a special interest in elder law practice, focusing on issues related to the state’s elderly population, including care management and correct placement for disabled adults requiring long-term care, Medicaid and Special Assistance eligibility for nursing homes and assisted living, Medicare claims and appeals, veterans’ benefits, Medicaid estate recovery, private payment options such as long-term care insurance, special needs trusts, planning for families with disabled children, guardianship law, advance directives, end-of-life decision-making and mental capacity issues.

 Contact the NCBA Communities team